MrHsiehVCS/unit8-pp/README.md

     - This should not change any current `Reservation`s in the `Flight`
     - The aisle is not a valid seat to place people in
     - Next is defined Left to right, then top to bottom (like how english is read)
-- The method `reserveWindowSeat(String name, boolean freqFlyer)` attempts to reserve a window seat for the passenger whose name is taken as a parameter.
-  - If at least 1 empty window seat exists, the method reserves the next window seat and returns `true`
-  - If no empty window seat exists, the method does not make any reservation and returns `false`
-    - Method `reserveWindowSeat` does not modify existing `Reservation`s
-    - A seat is a window seat if it is the first or last seat in any row
-      - Empty seats are represented by `null`
-      - Next is defined left to right, then top to bottom (like how english is read)
 - The method `reserveAisleSeat(String name, boolean freqFlyer)` attempts to reserve an aisle seat for the passenger whose name is taken as a parameter
   - If at least 1 empty aisle seat exists, the method reserves the next aisle seat and returns `true`
     - Method `reserveAisleSeat` does not modify existing `Reservation`s